tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 ##### 6.4.1.1 Explanation of Phases (non-normative)

-A good practice for executing the BDQ Core Tests is to follow a sequence that begins by executing all bdqffdq:SingleRecord Validation and Measure Tests in a pre-amendment phase.
+A good practice for executing the BDQ Tests is to follow a sequence that begins by executing all bdqffdq:SingleRecord Validation and Measure Tests in a pre-amendment phase.
 Then, to execute all Amendment Tests in an amendment phase.
 Finally, re-run all Validation and Measure Tests on the data with the proposed changes asserted by the Amendments applied to the data in a post-amendment phase.
 Such a sequence of phases allows assertions to be made first about the quality of the data as they were initially presented, and then about how much the quality of the data would be improved if all proposed changes from the Amendments were accepted.
-The order and method of running Validation and Measure Tests within the pre-amendment and post-amendment phases is not specified by BDQ Core.
+The order and method of running Validation and Measure Tests within the pre-amendment and post-amendment phases is not specified by the BDQ standard.
 Within pre-amendment and post-amendment phases, the Validation and Measures Tests are agnostic about the order in which they are run, the extent to which they are run in parallel, or the extent to which they are run on single records or on unique values within a dataset.

 ##### 6.4.1.2 Phases and Quality Assurance (normative)

-It is RECOMMENDED, for Quality Assurance with the current suite of BDQ Core Tests, to run all pertinent (to a Use Case) bdqffdq:SingleRecord Validation and Measure Tests, then run all pertinent MultiRecord Measures that return `COMPLETE` or `NOT_COMPLETE`.
+It is RECOMMENDED, for Quality Assurance with the current suite of BDQ Tests, to run all pertinent (to a Use Case) bdqffdq:SingleRecord Validation and Measure Tests, then run all pertinent MultiRecord Measures that return `COMPLETE` or `NOT_COMPLETE`.
 These Measures MAY be used as filters.
 Exclude records from the dataset until all MultiRecord Measure Tests return "COMPLETE".
 This, under the mathematical formulation of the Framework, is the assertion that the data are fit for the purpose of the selected UseCase.
 This process MAY be performed in a single Validation and Measure phase without Amendments.
 This process MAY be performed on a post-amendment phase with all or selected proposed changes from Amendments accepted into the data stream.
 Acceptance of proposals for changes to the data in a processing stream SHOULD NOT be done blindly, and SHOULD involve thoughtful consideration of the proposed changes.

 ##### 6.4.1.3 Phases and Quality Control (normative)